graemelambert/cv/README.md

 - MetaPack integration written for Magento 2 client
 - Mobile app built in React Native for a Magento 2 client
 - Bespoke PHP middleware application for a client to handle data transfer between WMS, ERP and other internal services including the Magento 2 website
+- Serverless application deployed in AWS using Claudia JS, specifically utilising AWS Gateway, AWS Lambda, AWS SNS and AWS RDS
+- Node application written to generate PDFs based on JSON data supplied via AWS SQS and then upload the result to an AWS S3 bucket

 ### Missguided Ltd
 Job Title: Technical Team Lead